AbdelrahmanHassanAlii/Currency-Converter-Api/README.md

 This is a sample README.md file for a project. my project is written in (HTML - CSS - JavaScript)

 ## Installation
-To install and run this project, follow these steps:
+To install and run this project, follow these steps :

 1. Clone the repository to your local machine.